-- (a) Continue restriction of vehicular access at the western end of Brown Street. - (b) Modify the Brown Street closure to provide a welcoming and attractive entrance for pedestrians, strollers and bicycles.
+(a) Continue restriction of vehicular access at the western end of Brown Street.

 The elements identified in the National Register as contributing to the historic integrity of the Historic District include:

 - The radial layout of the original tent district - The orthogonal layout of gravel walkways alternating with vehicular roads for the cottage district - The streetscape created by the walkways and relation of the cottages to the walkways - Contributing viewsheds have been defined for Railroad Street and the station, Ridge Road, the Commercial Corner and Washington Grove Lane. - All the streets, avenues, roads, lanes, and walkways, within the National Register Historic District boundaries are contributing resources.